 We are committed to proactively evaluating and addressing community needs in the areas where we operate.
 Many of our locations have made strong connections with local community members, allowing our representatives to share facility information and address any questions, observations, concerns and ideas.
 Our community impact is demonstrated through our employees' volunteer commitments and a corporate philanthropy program.
-Employees worldwide volunteer their time to mentor students, enhance local education initiatives, take care of the elderly, assist at homeless shelters and provide hands-on help to those affected by natural disasters.
+Employees worldwide volunteer their time to, among other things, mentor students, enhance local education initiatives, take care of the elderly, assist at homeless shelters and provide hands-on help to those affected by natural disasters.

 Communication across our global footprint drives our efforts.
-All Koppers employees take part in safety training programs and provide direct feedback to leadership as part of the company's annual engagement survey.
+All Koppers employees are given the opportunity to provide direct feedback to leadership as part of the company's annual engagement survey.
+Our leadership reviews this feedback in detail and, in conjunction with our Culture and Engagement team, develops responsive action plans for improvement.